jokerpoe/JetsonNano_LIBInstaller/README.md

 # JetsonNano_LIBInstaller
+NOTE:
 - To install some libraries and tool for jetson nano
 - ALL LIBRARY AND TOOL COLLECT FROM INTERNET
+- ONLY tested on jetson nano
+- ONLY tested on Jetpack 4.4
 Quick install:
 - Install TKINTER on jetson nano by: sudo apt-get install python3-tk